MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 The focus of this scenario is to secure the client device and applications, so that rogue applications cannot be used.
 Some steps that the IT administrator can take are listed below:

 - Use [Windows AppLocker](https://technet.microsoft.com/library/dd759117(v=ws.11).aspx) to help ensure that unwanted programs cannot be executed
-- Use [Intune](https://docs.microsoft.com/intune/) and [System Center Configuration Manager](https://docs.microsoft.com/sccm/) to help ensure the device is ‘healthy’
+- Use [Intune](https://docs.microsoft.com/intune/) and [Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/configmgr/) to help ensure the device is ‘healthy’
 - Ensure that the anti-virus on the device is up-to-date
 - Use applications that support [Microsoft Identity Brokers](https://technet.microsoft.com/library/ms166045(v=sql.105).aspx) for authentication and [SSO](https://azure.microsoft.com/resources/videos/overview-of-single-sign-on/)